sindhusrinivas902/smart-task-manager/README.md

 Smart Task Manager is a full-stack web application built using Spring Boot that allows users to efficiently manage daily tasks.
 It provides RESTful APIs for performing CRUD operations and includes a dynamic frontend dashboard for task visualization and management.

- 🚀 Features
+ ✨ Features

-- ✅ Create new tasks
-- 📋 View all tasks
-- ✏️ Update existing tasks
-- ❌ Delete tasks
+- Create, Read, Update, Delete tasks (CRUD)
-- 🟡 Mark tasks as completed
-- 📅 Categorize tasks based on deadline (Today / Tomorrow / Others)
-- 🔗 REST API integration
+- RESTful API design
-- 💾 Persistent storage using MySQL database
+- MySQL database integration
+- Task prioritization and deadline tracking
+- Backend structured using Spring Boot

 🛠️ Tech Stack